If you feel like you don’t have enough time to do everything you want to do, maybe it’s time to check-in with your time management skills.

 36. Reward yourself for finishing a big task.

-38. Batch similar tasks like blog writing, phone calls, email, and errands into a single batch.
+Tasks like blog writing, phone calls, email and errands can be grouped into a single batch.
 You will save time by completing similar tasks in one session.

 40. Start a polyphasic sleep schedule.